Armen Martirosian M.D.

 He graduated with a degree in biochemistry from UCLA, and went on to earn his medical degree at University of Southern California.
 He then went on to complete his residency in Orthopaedic Surgery at University of Pennsylvania Health System.
 His fellowship in Orthopaedic Trauma was completed at Florida Orthopaedic Institute.

-Armen Martirosian, M.D., is currently an Associate Professor of UCSF in the UCSF Fresno department of Orthopaedic Surgery.
+Armen Martirosian, M.D., is currently a Professor in the UCSF Fresno department of Orthopaedic Surgery.
 He instructs residents and medical students during their Orthopaedic Surgery Trauma Service rotation and gives lectures on fracture management.
 He is the Program Director for the UCSF Fresno Orthopaedic Surgery Residency Program.
 As Program Director, he develops and oversees the operations of the Orthopaedic Surgery Residency Program.

 He has been published in the Journal of Shoulder and Elbow Surgery, Orthopedic Clinics of North America, and Journal of Orthopaedic Trauma and has received multiple honors.